nathanmarz/storm/docs/Structure-of-the-codebase.md

 [org.apache.storm.daemon.worker]({{page.git-blob-base}}/storm-core/src/clj/org/apache/storm/daemon/worker.clj): Implementation of a worker process (which will contain many tasks within).
 Implements message transferring and task launching.

-[org.apache.storm.event]({{page.git-blob-base}}/storm-core/src/clj/org/apache/storm/event.clj): Implements a simple asynchronous function executor.
-Used in various places in Nimbus and Supervisor to make functions execute in serial to avoid any race conditions.

 [org.apache.storm.log]({{page.git-blob-base}}/storm-core/src/clj/org/apache/storm/log.clj): Defines the functions used to log messages to log4j.

-[org.apache.storm.messaging.*]({{page.git-blob-base}}/storm-core/src/clj/org/apache/storm/messaging): Defines a higher level interface to implementing point to point messaging.
-In local mode Storm uses in-memory Java queues to do this; on a cluster, it uses ZeroMQ.
-The generic interface is defined in protocol.clj.

-[org.apache.storm.stats]({{page.git-blob-base}}/storm-core/src/clj/org/apache/storm/stats.clj): Implementation of stats rollup routines used when sending stats to ZK for use by the UI.
-Does things like windowed and rolling aggregations at multiple granularities.

 [org.apache.storm.testing]({{page.git-blob-base}}/storm-core/src/clj/org/apache/storm/testing.clj): Implementation of facilities used to test Storm topologies.
 Includes time simulation, `complete-topology` for running a fixed set of tuples through a topology and capturing the output, tracker topologies for having fine grained control over detecting when a cluster is "idle", and other utilities.

-[org.apache.storm.thrift]({{page.git-blob-base}}/storm-core/src/clj/org/apache/storm/thrift.clj): Clojure wrappers around the generated Thrift API to make working with Thrift structures more pleasant.

-[org.apache.storm.timer]({{page.git-blob-base}}/storm-core/src/clj/org/apache/storm/timer.clj): Implementation of a background timer to execute functions in the future or on a recurring interval.
-Storm couldn't use the [Timer](http://docs.oracle.com/javase/1.4.2/docs/api/java/util/Timer.html) class because it needed integration with time simulation in order to be able to unit test Nimbus and the Supervisor.

 [org.apache.storm.ui.*]({{page.git-blob-base}}/storm-core/src/clj/org/apache/storm/ui): Implementation of Storm UI.
 Completely independent from rest of code base and uses the Nimbus Thrift API to get data.

-[org.apache.storm.util]({{page.git-blob-base}}/storm-core/src/clj/org/apache/storm/util.clj): Contains generic utility functions used throughout the code base.

-[org.apache.storm.zookeeper]({{page.git-blob-base}}/storm-core/src/clj/org/apache/storm/zookeeper.clj): Clojure wrapper around the Zookeeper API and implements some "high-level" stuff like "mkdirs" and "delete-recursive".